 Yes, Montreal should definitely be on everyone’s Canadian bucket list.
 But there are also plenty of amazing things to see and do just outside of the city itself.

-Whether you’re looking for the perfect ski getaway at Mont Tremblant, a day spent getting to know the nationals capital of Ottawa or maybe you want to escape the cities for the great outdoors in any number of national parks surrounding Montreal, your options are endless.
+Whether you’re looking for the perfect ski getaway at Mont Tremblant or a day spent getting to know the national capital of Ottawa, your options for day trips are endless.

 READ MORE: Use our guide to plan your trip to Canada!

 - 7) Montmorency Falls